Residency Requirements by State

 Dual Residency

-There are certain situations where a taxpayer might find themselves liable for income taxes in two different states.
-In these cases, the taxpayer is considered to have dual residency status in two states.
+income tax codes of two different states.
+In these situations, the taxpayer is considered to have dual residency status in those states.

 Dual Residency Scenarios